Motorola Phone Cases and Screen Protectors Launching For New Smartphones

 “We’re excited to bring trusted, everyday protection to the new Motorola lineup of phones” said Salom President Joseph Reisinger.
 “Protective accessories are a perfect fit alongside our Motorola charging portfolio and will provide customers with thoughtfully designed accessories for their devices.”

-In the US, Motorola protective accessories will be found on Amazon.com and Motorola.com, starting at $12.99 USD.
+Motorola protective accessories will be available on Amazon, motorola.com, and select retailers.

 Salom is a leading global manufacturer of power supplies and accessories for consumer electronics products.
 A manufacturing partner to Motorola for over 30 years, Salom has produced over 600 million Motorola chargers and is Motorola’s global licensee for charging accessories, phone cases, and screen protectors.
 Salom products are trusted by some of the most successful electronics companies in the world, quietly powering devices across the globe for more than 40 years.
 Visit salom.com to learn more.